-The first and most severe type of breach is called “material” breach.
+The first and most severe type of breach is a “material” breach.
 Generally, a material breach of contract involves one of the key elements of the contract not being provided or undertaken as agreed.
-If for instance, you were to purchase a computer package online and only receive a monitor upon delivery, your contract with the provider would be materially breached.
+For example, if you purchased a computer package online and only received a monitor upon delivery, the provider would have materially breached your contract.

-Many more complex contracts actually define what is and what is not a material breach of contract, but basic everyday contracts do not.
+Many more complex contracts actually define what is and what is not a material breach of contract.
+However basic everyday contracts generally do not.
 Generally, upon the occurrence of a material breach, the contract will be deemed to have ended and the party who has suffered from the breach will be in a position to claim remedies, including damages.

 2. Minor Breach

 It’s important to be clear that not all breaches of a contract will be material and hence immediately end the wronged party’s obligations.
-A minor breach of contract related to our above example could, for instance, be if the computer company delivered the equipment but a couple of pages were missing from the user manual.
-This would not lead to an immediate cancellation of the contract, but the seller would have to remedy the breach of contract.
+In the example above, a minor breach of contract would be if the computer company delivered the equipment but a couple of pages were missing from the user manual.
+This would not lead to an immediate cancellation of the contract.
+But the seller would have to remedy the breach of contract.

 3. Anticipatory Breach

 An anticipatory breach of contract involves one of the parties to a contract stating that they will not fulfil their side of the contract before they are due to do so.
 This sort of a breach of contract is not that common, and it still entitles the wronged party to remedies.

 This is the most common way that a party will breach a contract.
 It occurs when the time arrives for a party to perform their side of an agreement and they don’t perform their end of the bargain.